 This award encourages Kansas junior high/middle school students to continue with journalistic studies in high school.
 This award will acknowledge and reward the work of junior high/middle school students.
 One overall winner and up to three runners-up will be selected each year.
-The overall winner will continue on to national competition representing Kansas at the spring JEA/KSPA convention.
+The overall winner will continue on to national competition representing Kansas at the spring JEA/NSPA convention.

 About Mary Patrick

 Mary Patrick served as the long-time yearbook adviser at Maize South Middle School before her retirement in 2016.
 Patrick’s yearbook staffs won numerous All-Kansas Yearbook awards from KSPA and Pacemakers from NSPA.
 Patrick also earned the Lifetime Achievement Award from the Journalism Education Association, the Pioneer Award from the National Press Association and the Hall of Fame Award from KSPA.
 Patrick served Kansas students through annual middle school workshops and the middle school mail-in contest.
 Additionally, she served on the KSPA board for many years until her retirement in 2016.

 At that time, the board unanimously voted to name the award after Patrick in honor or her selfless service and excellent teaching.